 The Graduate • Professional • Capstone Certificate in Global Health is designed to advance the knowledge and capabilities of traditional and non-traditional learners with interests in global health.
 The certificate is available to graduate students, students in a professional degree program (typically in the health sciences) and to capstone students with a minimum of a Bachelor’s degree who have interests in global health.
-Though the Graduate • Professional • Capstone Certificates are viewed as separate programs by campus administration, for purposes of this document, they will be referred to as a single program.
+Though the Graduate • Professional and Capstone Certificates are viewed as separate programs by campus administration, but here they will be referred to as a single program.
 And regardless of student designation, the overall curriculum, educational benchmarks and learning objectives are the same.

-A minimum of nine credits are required for the certificate, including six for core courses, one of which is a credit-based global health field experience, and three for electives.
+A minimum of nine credits are required for the certificate, including six core course credit requirements, one of which is a credit-based global health field experience, and three elective credits.

 For capstone students: Capstone students are considered Special Students by UW-Madison.
 Please refer to the website of the Division of Continuing Studies (DCS), https://continuingstudies.wisc.edu/advising/index.html and contact DCS Adult Career and Special Student Services (email@example.com, 608-263-6960) for assistance regarding issues pertaining to Special Student status.